sumsuddin/FingerNet/README.md

-# *FingerNet* : An Universal Deep Convolutional Network for Extracting Fingerprint Representation
+# *FingerNet* : A Universal Deep Convolutional Network for Extracting Fingerprint Representation

 By Yao Tang, Fei Gao, JuFu Feng and YuHang Liu at Peking University

 ### Introduction

-**FingerNet** is an universal deep ConvNet for extracting fingerprint representations including orientation field, segmentation, enhenced fingerprint and minutiae.
+**FingerNet** is a universal deep ConvNet for extracting fingerprint representations including orientation field, segmentation, enhanced fingerprint and minutiae.
 It can produce reliable results on both rolled/slap and latent fingerprints.

 Here is a Python implementation of FingerNet.
 This code has been tested on Ubuntu 14.04 and Python2.7.